larcenous-lobotomy/truck-routing-simulator/README.md

 # Instructions
 Enter `javac *.java` after opening the command prompt inside the directory containing the code.
 Then, merely run the executable.

+# Requirements
+The program runs correctly with the OpenJDK version 8 JRE.